geerlingguy/internet-pi/README.md

 ## Features

-**Internet Monitoring**: Installs an [`internet-monitoring` Docker config](https://github.com/geerlingguy/internet-monitoring), which exposes a Grafana dashboard with historical uptime, ping stats, and speedtest results over time.
+**Internet Monitoring**: Installs Prometheus and Grafana, along with a few Docker containers to monitor your Internet connection with Speedtest.net speedtests and HTTP tests so you can see uptime, ping stats, and speedtest results over time.

 ![Internet Monitoring Dashboard in Grafana](/images/internet-monitoring.png)